-This five star hotel was built in the late 1950’s when the Portuguese dictatorship decided to show the world that it too could offer first class hospitality.
-Four Seasons Hotel Ritz Lisbon is designed to impress with huge crystal chandeliers, marble floors and gilded furniture.
+This five-star hotel was built in the late 1950s when the Portuguese dictatorship decided to show the world that it too could offer first-class hospitality.
+Four Seasons Hotel Ritz Lisbon has impressive with crystal chandeliers, marble floors and gilded furniture.

-From the outside it looks like a concrete box, but the inside is a showcase of Portuguese materials and craftsmanship.
+The exterior looks like a concrete box, but the inside is a showcase of Portuguese materials and craftsmanship.
 Locals still call it the Ritz Hotel, but it was taken over by the Four Seasons group and entirely refurbished.
-An excellent collection of modern Portuguese art, from tapestries to sculptures and paintings, hang throughout the hotel and an iPhone app will guide you round the best of them.
+An excellent collection of modern Portuguese art, from tapestries to sculptures and paintings, hang throughout the hotel and an iPhone app will guide you around the best of them.

 There’s a total of 282 rooms including 41 suites, all but 10 with balconies.
-Add a king sized bed, large sofa, a marble bathroom with Bvlgari toiletries and you can imagine the kind of luxury on offer.
-You get both a standalone shower and a bath – beware the tub fills so quickly that there’s danger of causing a flood if you don’t pay attention.
+Add a king-sized bed, a large sofa, a marble bathroom with Bvlgari toiletries, and you can imagine the kind of luxury on offer.
+You get both a standalone shower and a bath – beware the tub fills so quickly that there’s a danger of causing a flood if you don’t pay attention.

 Food and drink